bpartsxx/Prodigy_CS_04/README.md

-# PLogger 1.0 - A simple keylogger made with Python
+# P-Logger 1.0 - A simple keylogger made with Python

 A simple keylogging software that stores keylogs in a file called key_log.txt in the same folder as the script.